Skip to content

 Setting up the firewall

 When setting up firewall rules for outgoing traffic we strongly recommend to block using domain names instead of IP-addresses.
 The servers' IP addresses are dynamically allocated and change over time.
-Therefore, it is not practical to configure your firewall exceptions using IP addresses.
-The list of IP addresses is long, and they may change from time-to-time.
-The best way to configure your firewall exceptions is using the wildcard domains.
+Some Azure services requires you to allow several IP addresses, like Azure IoT-hub and Azure container registry, see below.

 Here is an explanation of the domains and ports that need to be added to the firewall rules: